jessems/jessems.com-new/pages/posts/2023-10-26-how-to-import-an-update-set/index.md

 1. Navigate to **System Update Sets > Retrieved Update Sets**
 2. Click on the Related Link "Import Update Set from XML"

+## Continuing work on an exported update set

+This [isn't possible](https://www.servicenow.com/community/developer-forum/re-importing-xml-update-sets-and-continuing-to-work-in-them/m-p/2232156).
+All you can do is import the update set, preview it and commit it.
+Then continue work in a new update set.